MusaBangash/spl-returns-bot/README.md

 ## License

-This project is proprietary and confidential.
+This project is a demo.

 ## Contact

-For questions or support, please contact [support@example.com](mailto:support@example.com).
+For questions or support, please contact mmusakbangash@gmail.com